 From the amazing words of Sir Winston Churchill – “For magnificence, for variety of form and color, for a profusion of brilliant life, bird, insect, reptile, beast — for vast scale — Uganda is truly the Pearl of Africa.”

 Anyone would agree that the lush green country-sides, terraced hillsides, amazing birdlife, wildlife, and many other attractions this is one of the most beautiful places in Africa.
+All this holds true and there is beauty at every turn.

 We clearly love talking about all the good and beautiful things in Uganda.
 We know that every traveler has different preferences and we hope we highlighted enough of yours in this long list.